Mitchell-Sella/streamlit-sleeper/README.md

    ```

 2. **Input League ID**:
-   Once the app is running, input the league ID of the Sleeper league you wish to analyze.
+   Once the app is running, input the Sleeper username and select the league you wish to analyze.

 ## Configuration